Bobbie Wygant: Personal life

 In June 1947, she married Philip Warren Wygant at age 20.
 They had met at Purdue when she worked at the radio station at which he was program supervisor.
-He died in April 1986 at the age of 60 due to liver disease.
+He died in April 1986 at age 60 due to liver disease.
 In addition to their professional activities, they operated a tree farm in east Texas.
 The couple did not have any children.
 In early 2019, she published her autobiography, Talking to the Stars: Bobbie Wygant's Seventy Years in Television.
+Wygant was a Roman Catholic.

+Wygant died on February 18, 2024, at the age of 97.

 Awards

-Local and regional awards for Wygant include the Texas Arts Alliance's award for outstanding coverage of the arts in 1978 and her being named the Zonta Club of Fort Worth's executive woman of the year in 1980.
+Local and regional awards for Wygant included the Texas Arts Alliance's award for outstanding coverage of the arts in 1978.
+She was named the Zonta Club of Fort Worth's executive woman of the year in 1980.

 Nationally, in 2000, the National Broadcast Film Critics Association presented Wygant with the Critic's Critic Award.
 She received the Emmy Gold Circle in 2004, honoring people with longevity in the television industry.
 In 2014, she won the Gracie Award for Outstanding Reporter/Correspondent from the Alliance for Women In Media.

-She started working only part-time in 2002, having worked full-time for over 50 years up until then.
-She is a recipient of Alpha Xi Delta's Woman of Distinction Award.
+Wygant started working only part-time in 2002, having worked full-time for over 50 years up until then.
+She was a recipient of Alpha Xi Delta's Woman of Distinction Award.